-Through the 27th annual Plant-a-Tree program, the Oswego County Soil and Water Conservation District and the Cornell Cooperative Extension of Oswego County 4-H Program gave away more than 3,900 tree seedlings on April 18 and 19, 2018.
-The program was funded by Entergy Nuclear Northeast and the Oswego County Federation of Sportsmen’s Clubs.
+Through the 28th annual Plant-a-Tree program, the Oswego County Soil and Water Conservation District and the Cornell Cooperative Extension of Oswego County 4-H Program gave away more than 3,300 tree seedlings on April 22 and 23, 2019.
+The program was funded by Exelon Generation and the Oswego County Federation of Sportsmen’s Clubs.

 The goal of Plant-a-Tree is to have students gain an understanding of the importance of trees in our environment.
 Students are provided with a hands-on opportunity to be environmental stewards as they are encouraged to plant the seedling at home or as a class project around school grounds or on community property.

 April 22, 2019: Plant-a-Tree sponsors, coordinators and two participating teachers gathered to take a photo commemorating the annual event.